 Telescope Offsetting Tool: koffset

-One starts the telescope offsetting tool with the command koffset from gouda, karnak, or shanevnc.
+One starts the telescope offsetting tool with the command koffset from gouda, shred, roma, or shanevnc.

 A is the first row and column position (typically the science